osintegrators/geo-neighborhood/README.md

 A live version of this app can be found at: http://geo-neighborhood.cfapps.io

-*NOTE: The neighborhoods of Streeterville and Ohare don't exist in this app currently*
+*NOTE: The neighborhoods of Streeterville and Ohare don't exist in this app currently.
+The neighborhood data published by the City of Chicago defines these two neighborhoods as MultiPolygons, an unsupported GeoJSON type in MongoDB.
+This could easily be worked around, but I haven't spent the time to fix up the data yet.*

 ### The Data ###